Luciee246/cart253/topics/mod-jam/planning.md

 Basic things to do:

-- Make a start screen, start, instructions, and customize button
+- Make a start screen with start, instructions, and customize button
 - Add a firefly
 - Add a strike variable
 - Fly moves in a small sine